SUSE/klp-build/README.md

 work needs to be done before it happens, like:

 * Generate a template to include and generate a compilable livepatch
-* Use klp-convert-mini instead of rely on kallsyms
 * Simplify the setup/extraction in just one pass in order to make it even easier for the livepatch developer.
 * Many other small adjustments